Step 1: Planning (you are here)

 What Did I Decide?
 I needed a relatively small bike that could be stuffed into and hauled out of the back of a station wagon.
 Something reasonably light weight.
 So easy portage (not riding criteria) was my first requirement.
 Next, I needed this bike to be good for relatively short street runs.
 My primary use-case was a quick jet to the office after dropping my car off at the repair shop, and a run back to that shop from home the next morning when the car was done (stuffing the bike back into the car and driving to work from there).
 So... in its primary job, the bike needs to be comfortable for 4-5 mile trips, not 20 mile, afternoon-long rides.
 Next, since the bike can be stuffed into my car, a secondary use-case was to take it on vacations or work trips and have it for general light-to-medium ride duty on streets and trails.
 Singletrack not so much.
 Dirt and gravel roads: yes please.

 At this planning stage, you also want to pick your chosen assist method… the motor.
 The motor is integral to the bike and you want to figure out what its going to be – at least conceptually – sooner and not later.
 If you end up deciding you need a mid drive for instance, that is going to have a major influence on your frame choice since you have to install the motor directly to the frame… so that chosen frame has to be able to accept that motor.

-Integral to the motor decision is expected terrain: If you are going to be riding on table-flat land (or, at the most, rolling hills) then a geared hub motor could be a viable option.
-A direct drive hub motor could also be a workable choice.
+Fundamental to the motor decision is expected terrain: If you are going to be riding on table-flat land (or, at the most, rolling hills) then a geared hub motor is a viable option.
+A direct drive hub motor could also work.
 If you need the versatility to tackle hills – even steep ones – then a mid drive of some kind is a must.
 It helps to have an understanding of the strengths and weaknesses of the various ebike motor types, so look here for specific discussion on them.